 Visitation guidelines to reduce risk and protect the health and safety of our residents and staff are listed below.
-Although a high percentage of residents have been vaccinated, it is still required that visitors, residents and staff wear a face mask, practice hand hygiene and physical distance.
 If the following guidelines are not met or followed by visitors, they will be asked to leave the premises.

 What is Valley Senior Living doing to prevent infections?

-Will Valley Senior Living continue to mass test employees and residents for COVID-19?
+Will Valley Senior Living continue to test employees and residents for COVID-19?

 All Valley Senior Living communities continue to follow the latest guidance from the Centers for Medicare and Medicaid Services and the North Dakota Department of Health.
-The testing schedule is dependant on the Grand Forks county positivity rate and if confirmation of positive tests are present in care communities or neighborhoods.
+Staff or residents who become symptomatic are tested as soon as possible.
+Residents identified as close contacts or staff with higher-risk exposure will be tested after 2 days and again at 5 to 7 days after exposure.
+This testing schedule remains dependent on the Grand Forks county positivity rate.

 What is the plan for Valley Senior Living to communicate important information to both residents and families on a regular basis?